vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **When does a Bound Service stops?**<br/>
     A) A Bound Service will stop automatically by the system when all the Application Components bound to it are unbinded.

--   **What is an Intent Service?**<br/>
-    A) IntentService is a Service that can perform tasks using worker thread unlike service that blocks main thread.

 -   **What is the difference between START_NOT_STICKY, START_STICKY AND START_REDELIVER_INTENT?**<br/>
     A) **START_NOT_STICKY:**<br/>
     If the system kills the service after onStartCommand() returns, do not recreate the service unless there are pending intents to deliver.
 This is the safest option to avoid running your service when not necessary and when your application can simply restart any unfinished jobs.<br/>